 The 3 Objectives of retargeting tools

-Increasing market size of the industry
+3. The increasing market size of the industry

-Sustained retargeting strategy by major players in the vertical can help increase the market size of the industry through increased awareness.
+A sustained retargeting strategy by major players in the vertical can help increase the industry’s market through increased awareness.
 This can work especially in new technologies such as dishwashers, home-cleaning robots, new clothing products, inverter A/c and so on.
-Even if enlarging the market size or turnover could mean entry of more players, each player stands to gain from such expansion.
+Even if enlarging the market size or turnover could mean the entry of more players, each player stands to gain from such expansion.
 It will also lead to innovation on existing products to retain market share.

 How to implement retargeting tools?